 The Foundation holds auditions every year in New York, and gives generous cash awards to gifted young singers in the early stages of professional careers.
-2016 winners received $12,000 awards and for the next five years may apply for additional Role Preparation Grants to support musical, dramatic, vocal, and language coaching for new professional engagements.
-In addition, seven singers received $5,000 Career Development Awards.
+Ten 2017 winners received $10,000 awards, and for the next five years may apply for additional Role Preparation Grants to support musical, dramatic, vocal, and language coaching for new professional engagements.
+In addition, five singers received $5,000 Career Development Grants.

 Winners receive Role Preparation Grants by presenting a future contract to perform (not cover) an operatic role, an oratorio, or other engagement with full orchestra for which they have not already received Foundation assistance.
 The number of awards and grants varies with the resources of the Foundation.